-To fully appreciate the importance of your P&Ls, you have to know how they impact your business.
+To fully appreciate the importance of your profit and loss numbers, you have to know how they impact your business.
 Sure, you know profit is good and loss is bad.
 However, the implications of your P&Ls are a bit more complex.

 What factors impact your P&Ls?

 - Efficiency.
-Are you operations working at maximum efficiency?
+Are your operations working at maximum efficiency?

 - Sales.
 Are your sales volumes high enough to offset your costs?